nsg21/userincr/README.md

 `DATA` options
 --------------
 ### Range
 ```javascript
 $(".myspinbox").userincr().data({'min':0,'max':1000});
 ```
 or
 ```html
 <input type="text" data-min="-0.5" data-max="255.5" value="100" /><br/>
 ```

-restricts the allowed values to a given range.
+restricts allowed values to a given range.

 ### Initial increment
 ```javascript
 $(".myspinbox").data({'step':Math.sqrt(2),'op':'mul'}).userincr();
 ```
 Selects initial value and mode of increment.
 Allowed values for `op` is `add` (default) and `mul`.

-Data has to be set before the constructor in order for the generated buttons to get their proper titles, but the action will work either way.
+Data has to be set before the constructor call in order for the generated buttons to get their proper titles, but the action will work either way.

 Other notes
 -----------

-Unless source text box already has a `title` attribute, the plugin generates a title with a reminder on the format of step and mode control inputs.
+Unless the source text box already has a `title` attribute, the plugin generates a title with a reminder on the format of step and mode control inputs.

 The box generates custom `spin` event every time it is changed by clicking on of the increment buttons.